Lipschitz functions with prescribed blowups at many points: Proof of theorem

 \section{Proof of theorem \ref{main1}}

-As we already observed in Remark \ref{rmk1} (iii), point (I) of Theorem \ref{main1} is contained in Proposition 4.2 of \cite{Ma}.
-Regarding point (II), we will prove a stronger (perhaps surprising) statement: namely we will prove that if $\mu$ is singular, then the generical $1$- Lipschitz function (in the sense of Baire categories) attains every 1-Lipschitz function as blowup at $\mu$-almost every point.
+As we already observed in point (iii) of Remark \ref{rmk1}, statement (I) of Theorem \ref{main1} is contained in Proposition 4.2 of \cite{Ma}.
+Regarding statement (II), we will prove a stronger (perhaps surprising) statement: namely we will prove that if $\mu$ is singular, then the generic $1$- Lipschitz function (in the sense of Baire categories) attains every 1-Lipschitz function as blowup at $\mu$-almost every point.

 In this section we denote by $X$ the complete metric space of 1-Lipschitz functions on $\R$ endowed with the supremum norm.
-By $\mu$ we denote a singular probability measure.
+By $\mu$ we denote a singular probability measure on $\R$.
 We begin with the following lemma.

-\begin{lem}[Covering by intervals with non-negligible centers] Let $U\subset\R$ be an open set.
+\begin{lem}[Covering by intervals with non-negligible centres] Let $U\subset\R$ be an open set.
 For every $r_0>0$ and $n\in\N$ there is a sequence of closed intervals $\{[x_j-r_j, x_j+r_j] \}_j$ contained in $U$ with disjoint interiors such that:

+\end{lem} \begin{proof} Given any measure $\mu$ on $\R$ and $0<\lambda<1$, it is known that for $\mu$-a.e. $x$ there holds

+The lemma then follows from Besicovitch Covering Theorem.
+We thank the referee for suggesting this short proof.
+We also show a constructive proof, in order to help the reader to understand the ideas behind Corollary \ref{cor:good_rect}.